Mohammed84Farouk/CSE331-DSA-Project/README.md

 ```bash
 ./xmlparser.exe
 ```
-13. Any update you make in the source files just repeat steps 10 - 12
+13. For any update you make in the source files just repeat steps 10 - 12

 ## Acknowledgements